Omneer/omneerplayground/README.md

 # Omneer SDK

-Omneer SDK is an innovative toolkit designed for building AI and machine learning driven personalized medicine applications.
-It allows developers to effortlessly construct, deploy, and interface with such applications using Python.
+Omneer SDK is a state-of-the-art toolkit designed for the development and deployment of AI and machine learning powered personalized medicine applications in the neuroscience field.
+The SDK, with its Python-centric approach, provides an easy-to-use platform for developers to create and interact with their applications.

-Omneer SDK leverages Argo, a powerful, Kubernetes-native workflow engine to deliver robust scalability and resilience.
-It guarantees task-level atomicity and offers containerization, independent task scheduling, and versatile, scalable computing resources.
+Fueled by Airflow, a dynamic and highly scalable workflow orchestration engine known for its efficiency and flexibility, Omneer SDK ensures seamless processing and management of complex data workflows.
+Airflow's Directed Acyclic Graph (DAG) approach ensures atomicity at a task level, allowing for a comprehensive and orderly execution of tasks.

+This SDK further enhances workflow execution with containerization options, offering independence in task scheduling and a vast array of scalable computing resources.
+As such, the Omneer SDK represents a perfect convergence of neuroscience, personalized medicine, and cutting-edge technology, promising a new era of advanced and personalized healthcare solutions.

 [Discord Community Community]() • [Docs](https://docs.omneer.xyz) • [Installation](#installation) •
 [Quickstart](#configuration) • [Omneer](https://omneer.xyz)